-The University has created a number of industry links and partnerships to assist your employability - with more than 94% of students in employment or further study within six months of graduating, (HESA, 2014).
-This ranks Marjon as the 12th best university in England for employability.
+The University has created a number of industry links and partnerships to assist your employability, as well as one-to-one careers guidance, online advice and employability.
+Marjon is ranked as the 12th best university in the UK for on-track graduate outcomes.